cookgreen/AdvancedMogreFramework/README.md

 * SdkCameraMan
 * Critter AI navmesh pathfinder
 * NVorbis and NAudio
+* Physx Candy Wrapper(Be sure that you have Physx SDK installed in your computer)
 <p>(<b>Remember MogreBites and SdkCameraMan is a part of Mogre_Procedural created by <i>andyhebear1</i> on ogre3d forum, based on GPLv2</b>)

 ## License